psychemedia/storytelling-notes/stories-n-harp/mabinogion-2-branwens-lament.md

 Bran lay across the river, and his men walked over him in pursuit of the Irish.

-Mathelwch surrendered, offered his son Gwern, Bendigeifren's nephew, to be king of Ireland.
+Matholwch surrendered, offered his son Gwern, Bendigeifren's nephew, to be king of Ireland.
 But this honour price was not enough for Bran, there to avenge the slight against his sister, against his people.

-Mathelwch, once again, completely out of ideas, turned to Branwen.
+Matholwch, once again, completely out of ideas, turned to Branwen.
 Was there anything that would placate him?

 "You know what they say of him,"said Branwen. "'No ship can carry him, no can could give him shelter.'
 There has never been a house big enough that he could enter", she said, "so make him a house he might fit in".

 And so the house was built.

+?? `[VERSE 7 (JC)]`  or 7 and 8

 But as the house was built, hooks were placed on either side of the hundred great columns that held up the roof of the great hall, and two hundred sacks were hung on the hooks, and in the sacks were hidden Irish soldiers set to ambush Bran's men.